Whitney Houston's death looms over Grammys

 "We will do something appropriate tomorrow, and nothing could be more appropriate than having Jennifer Hudson sing on stage for Whitney," Neil Portnow, president of the Recording Academy that gives out the Grammys, said on Saturday night at a pre-Grammy party hosted by music producer Clive Davis.

-The cause of Houston's death is pending an autopsy and coroner's report, but the music industry's top stars from newcomers like Katy Perry, Rihanna and Adele to veterans like Bruce Springsteen and the Beach Boys will be on hand at the Grammys to remember Houston's life and music.
+The cause of Houston's death is pending an autopsy and coroner's report, but the music industry's top stars from newcomers like Katy Perry, Rihanna and Adele to veterans such as Bruce Springsteen and the Beach Boys will be on hand at the Grammys to reflect upon and remember Houston's life and music.

-Grammy organizers give out awards in more than 75 categories and several early winners gave a nod to Houston in acceptance speeches.
-Singer Melanie Fiona, who won with Cee Lo Green for traditional R&B performance for "Fool For You" said she was inspired by Houston.

-"Whitney Houston, I would not be standing up here if not for you," Fiona said.

-"Long live Whitney Houston.
-Long live Amy Winehouse and long live Etta James," adding in the "At Last" singer who died earlier this year.
-"There's a beautiful girl band up there."

-Country singer Taylor Swift picked up two awards for her song "Mean," about an old boyfriend who wronged her, and Foo Fighters picked up three Grammys in rock categories.

-Adele claimed her first Grammy of the night for best pop vocal album with "21."
-Adele and "21," with chart-topping songs like "Rolling in the Deep," have been nominated for six Grammys, including album of the year and record of the year.
+Adele, whose smash hit album "21" with chart-topping songs like "Rolling in the Deep," is nominated for six Grammys, including album of the year and record of the year.

-She is second in nominations only to rapper Kanye West, who received seven nods.
-But West was shut out of the top categories, paving the way for Adele to be the night's big winner - or surprise loser if she fails to overcome stiff competition.
+She is second in nominations only to rapper Kanye West with seven nods, but West was shut out of the top categories paving the way for Adele to be the night's big winner -- or surprise loser if she fails to overcome stiff competition.

 In the category of best album, Adele with "21" faces rockers Foo Fighters for their hit "Wasting Light," Lady Gaga with "Born This Way," Bruno Mars and his "Doo-Wops & Hooligans," and pop star Rihanna with "Loud."